Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Stealthy Data Injection Attacks

 The solution to \emph{Problem 3} is presented in Theorem~\ref{prop:PerfectDefense}.

-\begin{theorem} The minimum set of measurements that must be protected to guarantee that no SDIAs can be successful corresponds to protecting all measurements in $\mathcal{M}^C$, i.e. all measurements that are part of the original assignment function forming the spanning tree over the power system. \end{theorem}
+\begin{theorem} A minimum set of measurements that must be protected to guarantee that no SDIA can be successful consists of protecting all measurements in $\mathcal{M}^A$, i.e. all measurements that are part of the original assignment function forming a spanning tree over the power system. \end{theorem}

-\begin{IEEEproof} By Theorem~\ref{Theorem:sDIAObservability}, for an attack to be stealthy, it must lead to a critical set not to be matched as part of a maximum matching over the critical sets - system measurements bipartite graph.
-Hence, to guarantee that no attack can be stealthy, all critical sets must be guaranteed to be matched.
-Thus, the minimum number of measurements to be protected must be at least equal to the number of critical sets, which is equal to the number of measurements in $\mathcal{M}^C$.
-In this regard, protecting every measurement $m\in\mathcal{M}^C$ results in protecting the minimum possible number of measurements which guarantees that $\mathcal{C}^m$ can be matched to $m$ for all $m\in\mathcal{M}^C$, hence, guaranteeing that no stealthy attack can be successfully carried out.